Oli2861/myStockData/README.md

 # myStockData

 myStockData is a prototypical implementation of an architecture for retrieving and managing stock price relevant data.
 Since it is a prototype rather than a production-ready software to manage stock data, the data retrieved, stored and managed by myStockData is to be treated with caution and is not suitable to base investment decisions on.
-Since the primary focus of this project is to retrieve and store data, the generated csv files might contain unexpected results.

 ## Architecture
 ![architektur.drawio.png](architektur.drawio.png)